yash2code/log-analysis-ud/README.md

 - Download the [Data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

-			-You will need to unzip this file after downloading it.
+			You will need to unzip this file after downloading it.
 The file inside is called newsdata.sql.
 Put this file into the vagrant directory, which is shared with your virtual machine.

 - To load the data, use the command `psql -d news -f newsdata.sql`